Women working on computer in kitchen

 What are the pros and cons of annuities?

-Annuities are able to provide a guaranteed form of income that can help you manage costs over your lifetime, especially in retirement.
+The pros of annuities include the ability to provide a guaranteed form of income that can help you manage costs over your lifetime, especially in retirement.
 Fixed annuities also offer a guaranteed rate of return, which provides protection for conservative investors who don’t want to accept the risk of uncertain markets.
 In addition to income guarantees, there are also death benefit guarantees.

 Are annuities right for you?